hemisemidemipresent/btd6-modding-tutorial/README.md

 here is the JSON for each individual tower: https://cdn.discordapp.com/attachments/504782676805550113/806879236610457615/towers.zip

-if you want to create a custom tower you can use [this](https://github.com/Timotheeee/btd6_mods/blob/master/swordmonkey/Main.cs) as a template.
+if you want to create a custom tower you can use [this](https://github.com/Timotheeee/btd6_mods/blob/master/handkanonier/Main.cs) as a template.

+if you want to modify existing towers you can use [this](https://github.com/Timotheeee/btd6_mods/blob/master/no_rng/Main.cs) as a template.

 ## How to install mods on Linux